Dr. Lubomir Martin Ondrasek, President and Co-Founder

 Born and raised in Czechoslovakia when Europe was divided by the Iron Curtain, Lubomir Martin Ondrasek converted from atheism to Christianity in his late teens.
 In order to prepare for faithful and effective Christian service, he arrived in the United States in 1995.
 After completing his

-undergraduate studies with high honors at Zion Bible Institute in 1999, he received his M.Div. in 2003 from Gordon-Conwell Theological Seminary in Boston, graduating summa cum laude.
+undergraduate studies with high honors at Zion Bible Institute in 1999, he received his M.Div. in 2003 from Gordon-Conwell Theological Seminary, graduating summa cum laude.
 He earned his Th.M. in Christianity and Culture at Harvard University in 2005.
 From 2005-2013, Ondrasek pursued a course of Ph.D. study in religion and ethics (philosophical, theological, political, war and peace) at the University of Chicago under the supervision of the late Professor Jean Bethke Elshtain.
 He received his M.A. in Religious Studies from the University of Chicago in 2014.
-Ondrasek completed his D.Min. in Transformational Leadership at Boston University in 2020.
+Subsequently, completed his D.Min. in Transformational Leadership at Boston University in 2020.
 He has been honored with numerous awards, including the nomination-based Rumsfeld Graduate Fellowship, which is awarded to candidates of “outstanding intellectual ability, integrity, moral character and leadership potential.”

 From 1999-2005, Ondrasek served as a minister in two New England churches.
-He also worked as an adjunct professor at Gordon-Conwell Theological Seminary, teaching courses in the area of Christian Social Ethics and the Public Ministry of the Church.
+He also worked as an adjunct professor at Gordon-Conwell Theological Seminary in Boston, teaching courses in the area of Christian Social Ethics and the Public Ministry of the Church.
 In 2008, he was a recipient of the University of Chicago's Human Rights Internship, which enabled him to explore the issue of religious freedom in Slovakia.
 He later closely cooperated with the Institute for State-Church Relations and Institute for Legal Aspects of Religious Freedom in Slovakia and provided expert advice to the Department of Religious Affairs of the Ministry of Culture of the Slovak Republic.
 In 2011, he was recognized for his contributions by the Minister of Culture of the Slovak Republic.